flutter/cocoon/README.md

 It is not designed to help developers build Flutter apps.

 Cocoon is not a Google product.
+It is open source.

 # Using Cocoon